burdd/burdd/README.md

 ### Public ticket intake

-End users can submit a public ticket and receive a tokenized status link
+End users can submit a public ticket and track its status

 [gif goes here]